-Let $I(G)$ be the incidence graph of $G$.
-We note $N_I(v)$ the neighborhood of $v$ in $I(G)$, corresponding to the set of edges incident to $v$ in $G$.
-An \define{original-vertex} in $I(G)$ corresponds to a vertex in $G$, while an \define{edge-vertex} in $I(G)$ corresponds to an edge in $G$.
-For an \SR-dominating set $D$, a vertex $v$ is said to be \define{selected} if $v \in D$.
+Let $I(G)$ be the incidence graph of the original graph $G$.
+We denote by $N_I(v)$ the neighborhood of $v$ in $I(G)$, corresponding to the set of edges incident to $v$ in $G$.
+We call \define{original-vertex} a vertex in $I(G)$ which corresponds to a vertex in $G$, and \define{edge-vertex} a vertex in $I(G)$ which corresponds to an edge in $G$.